-Your family will swoon over this delicious Apple Dutch Baby that puffs up high in the oven as it bakes.
-Light and airy yet satisfying and filling, serve this hearty breakfast dish straight from the oven with a dusting of powdered sugar.
+Get ready to fall in love with this delicious Apple Dutch Baby, a skillet pancake that puffs up gloriously in the oven as it bakes.
+Featuring sweet, caramelized apples cooked with cinnamon and brown sugar, serve this elegant breakfast dish straight from the oven with a dusting of powdered sugar.

-It features lovely fall apples that are baked into the batter for a boost of flavor and nutrients.
-I also make a delicious Pumpkin Spice Dutch Baby and a Blueberry Lemon Dutch Baby.
+Light and airy yet satisfying and filling, this delicious baked pancake showcases sweet apple slices and warm fall spices that are baked into the batter.
+If apples aren't your thing, I also make a delicious Pumpkin Spice Dutch Baby and a Blueberry Lemon Dutch Baby.

 Jump to: